-Combination of Art Requirements:

-(a) The property owner/developer of a phased or multi-property owner development may combine the art requirements for each phase of each property owner/developer, upon the PAC's approval of a Conceptual Art Plan for the development.
+- 5. Combination of Art Requirements: - (a) The property owner/developer of a phased or multi-property owner development may combine the art requirements for each phase of each property owner/developer, upon the PAC's approval of a Conceptual Art Plan for the development.
 The zoning administrator may enter into a written agreement with the property owner/developer regarding combined art requirements.
 The agreement shall be in a form approved by the city attorney and recorded against the property.
-The agreement shall include, but not be limited to:

-- 1. The property owner/developer art requirements - 2.
+The agreement shall include, but not be limited to: - 1.
+The property owner/developer art requirements - 2.
 The schedule for installing the art - 3.
 The penalties for the property owner/developer's breach of the agreement - 4.
 The remedies for such breach - 6.
-Eligible Costs for Public Art Installation: - (a) The minimum art investment shall take the form of either an on-site installation by a developer and approved by the PAC for an exterior art installation, or, at the developer's discretion, an equivalent cash contribution to the APPF may be made to be used for public art in the city.
+Eligible Costs for Public Art Installation: - (a) The minimum art investment shall take the form of either: 1) an on-site exterior installation by a developer approved by the PAC; or 2) at the developer's discretion, an equivalent cash contribution to the APPF.
 A combination of the above options is also acceptable. - (b) If specifically approved by the PAC, art budgets may include integrated pedestals, bases, walls, utility extensions and architect fees.
-The following on-site art and costs are acceptable under this section: - building features and enhancements that are unique and produced by a professional artist - 2. landscape art enhancements such as enhanced walkways, bridges, unique water, or unique art features - 3. murals or mosaics covering walls or walkways - 4. professional artist sculptures that can be freestanding, wall-supported, or suspended and made of durable materials suitable to the site - 5. costs eligible for the minimum investment required to include: - a. professional artist compensation - b. fabrication and installation of the art - c. site preparation
+The following on-site art and costs are acceptable under this section: - 1. building features and enhancements that are unique and produced by a professional artist - 2. landscape art enhancements such as enhanced walkways, bridges, unique water or unique art features - 3. murals or mosaics covering walls or walkways - 4. professional artist sculptures that can be freestanding, wall-supported, or suspended and made of durable materials suitable to the site - 5. expenses eligible for the minimum investment, to include: - a. professional artist compensation - b. fabrication and installation of the art

-- d. structures enabling the artist to display the art - e. documentation of the art - f. acknowledgment plaque identifying the artist and the art - (c) For multi-phase projects or where building permit valuation has changed, an updated public art budget, based on the most current building valuation tables, shall be submitted for each phase at the time of application for public art approval. - (d) Upon installation of public art, any unexpended funds shall be deposited into the APPF to be used for art in public places.
+- c. site preparation - d. structures enabling the artist to display the art - e. documentation of the art - f. acknowledgment plaque identifying the artist and the art - (c) For multi-phase projects or where building permit valuation has changed, an updated public art budget, based on the most current building valuation tables, shall be submitted for each phase at the time of application for public art approval. - (d) Upon installation of public art, any unexpended funds shall be deposited into the APPF. - 7.
+Conveyance of Art: - (a) Approval by the city council, upon recommendation of the PAC, to accept as a gift to the city, after a two-year warranty period, privately owned public art, will be: - 1.

-7. Conveyance of Art:

-- (a) Approval by the city council, upon recommendation of the PAC, to accept as a gift to the city, after a two-year warranty period, privately owned public art, will be: - 1.
 Provided at no cost to the city, including re-installation costs. - 2.
-Gifted in accordance with the city's public art acceptance policies.
-In a condition acceptable to the city, in accordance with the city's public art acceptance policies. - 3.
-Maintained by the property owner in accordance with the city's public art acceptance policies for two-year warranty period. - 4.
+Gifted in accordance with the city's gift policies. - 3.
+Maintained by the property owner in accordance with the city's public art policies for two-year warranty period. - 4.
 Transferred to the city in a form approved by the city attorney, including provisions to indemnify the city and allow the city to relocate the art. - 5.
 Accessible to the public, by an easement to the city from the public street to the art, for access and maintenance, subject to the city engineer's approval.
 The easement shall be in a form approved by the city attorney. - 6.
-After more than the two-year warranty period, the council may accept art only if the property owner has maintained it in accordance with city guidelines. - 7.
-If the city determines that the art has not been maintained in accordance with the city's guidelines, the property owner shall continue to own and maintain the art in accordance with the city's guidelines.
+After more than the two-year warranty period, the council may accept art only if the property owner has maintained it in accordance with this ordinance. - 7.
+If the city determines that the art has not been maintained, the property owner shall continue to own and maintain the art in accordance with this ordinance.